mise98/React-javascript-application/README.md

 start date, end date and access token are stored in localStorage so they are already populated if user comes back to app later time.

-styles of the app are defined in files styles.css and input_styles.css
+Source code of the app can be found in file app.js and styles of the app are defined in files styles.css and input_styles.css

 Pictures of app UI: